tech-lampros-org/privacy_policy/README.md

 Contact Us
 If you have any questions or concerns about this Privacy Policy, please contact us at:

-Lampros Virtual Build Mart Email: [Your contact email] Address: [Your contact address]
+Lampros Virtual Build Mart Email: support@lamprosindia.com Address: Customer support manager Lampros virtual buildmart private limited Koduvally,Kozhikode,kerala -673572, India